jundalisay/sp/content/en/research/indian/gospel/chapter-03b.md

 ## Rishis of Ancient India

+{{< l a="Ramakrishna" >}}
-"The rishis of old attained the Knowledge of Brahman.
+The rishis of old attained the Knowledge of Brahman.
 One cannot have this so long as there is the slightest trace of worldliness.
 How hard the rishis laboured!

 Early in the morning they would go away from the hermitage, and would spend the whole day in solitude, meditating on Brahman.
 At night they would return to the hermitage and eat a little fruit or roots.